Feminism in China: Feminist movements and organizations in China

+Chinese YWCA

+The Chinese YWCA was established in Shanghai in 1899.'
+It focused on the advancement of women's issues through self-cultivation, self-liberation, and addressing social ills.
+It had a prominent role in the women's movement and although it did not advocate for radical political change, its night classes for women factory workers contributed to the spread of ideals of patriotism, nationalism, and anti-imperialism.

 All-China Women's Federation

 This organization was established in 1949 to protect women's rights and represent their interests.
 Scholar Qi Wang explains this all female non-governmental organization in a feminist context where women were finally challenging the government's tighter control on social organizations.
 These were feminist modes of protests, in private and public spaces, that contributed to the introduction of new generational changes to resist inequalities.
 Other organizations in China, such as the Human Rights Watch, addresses that the ACWF "is promoting a damaging narrative about women's subservience in an attempt to fix social issues".

-Because the leadership posts of the ACWF are appointed by the Chinese Communist Party, some observers argue that those in leadership roles may not always represent the full diversity of women’s interests, given that they are not chosen via popular election.
+Because the leadership posts of the ACWF are appointed by the Chinese Communist Party, some observers argue that those in leadership roles may not always represent the full diversity of women's interests, given that they are not chosen via popular election.
 It has also been argued that local women's federations often face constraints in exercising authority—such as limited administrative capacity, bureaucratic procedures, and challenges in policy implementation—which some analysts view as factors affecting the broader trajectory of feminist development across China.